-- 5.1 Hatherleigh is well served by a wide range of local groups and organisations and in general these groups make good use of the facilities that are available in the town.
+5.1 Hatherleigh is well served by a wide range of local groups and organisations and in general these groups make good use of the facilities that are available in the town.
 Most ages and abilities are catered for through groups that include team sports (football, cricket, bowls, netball) and indoor sports and fitness (badminton, aerobics, ballet, yoga).

-Musical groups such as the Silver Band, bell ringers and hand bells are successfully running, along with art and theatrical groups, history, cinema and many more. - 5.2 A number of residents have suggested ideas for new clubs, groups and activities that could be established in the town and opportunities for setting these up will need to be explored.
+Musical groups such as the Silver Band, bell ringers and hand bells are successfully running, along with art and theatrical groups, history, cinema and many more.

+- 5.2 A number of residents have suggested ideas for new clubs, groups and activities that could be established in the town and opportunities for setting these up will need to be explored.
 Volunteers will be required to help run these groups, possibly supported by the Town Council in the first instance.
-However, people should be

-- encouraged to set up new clubs if they are interested in them, rather than there being an assumption that the Town Council will make these arrangements. - 5.3 The consultation has also brought out various suggestions (in Appendix B) for new facilities in the town.
-These will need to be carefully considered as many will have cost implications.
+However, people should be encouraged to set up new clubs if they are interested in them, rather than there being an assumption that the Town Council will make these arrangements. - 5.3 The consultation has also brought out various suggestions for new facilities and activities in the town which are shown in Appendix C. These will need to be carefully considered as many will have cost implications.
 There may be opportunities to support these suggestions as part of any future development proposals in the town. - 5.4 There is a range of existing facilities in the town which help to meet a variety of needs.
-These are listed below:
+These are shown in the map and table on the following pages: